bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/troubleshooting-your-setup.md

 If you receive the same error again after running `npm install`, you should completely uninstall and reinstall both the Stencil framework and Node.js.

-## `Uncaught TypeError: Illegal invocation` error

-If you receive an `Uncaught TypeError: Illegal invocation` console error, and previously installed Stencil using the original jspm-based installation flow and later switched to our current webpack installation flow, please remove your theme's `/node_modules/` subdirectory, then re-run `npm install` inside your theme's directory.

 ## Mac OS: `Xcode/iOS license...` Errors

 On Mac OS, if you have recently installed a new version of Xcode, the command line will display the following error when you next try to use or reinstall Stencil: